 About Rabbi Cohon

-Rabbi Samuel M. Cohon is the Senior Rabbi of Temple Emanu-El of Tucson, Arizona.
-During his sixteen years as Senior Rabbi, the Temple has grown from 350 to 600 families, built a new 150-student Early Childhood Education Center, created the most extensive Jewish Adult Education Academy in the country and, through its Taste of Judaism program, opened its doors to over 5500 students in an open explanation of Jewish tradition.
-He has also spearheaded the development of a comprehensive Outreach Program, an embracing Caring Community, a dynamic music program including the Avanim Rock Band and several choirs, commissioned the Armon Bizman new Shabbat music service, and a wealth of other new programming.
+Rabbi Samuel M. Cohon served as the Senior Rabbi of Temple Emanu-El of Tucson, Arizona.
+During his sixteen years as Senior Rabbi, the Temple grew from 350 to 600 families, built a new 150-student Early Childhood Education Center, created the most extensive Jewish Adult Education Academy in the country and, through its Taste of Judaism program, opened its doors to over 5500 students in an open explanation of Jewish tradition.
+He also spearheaded the development of a comprehensive Outreach Program, an embracing Caring Community, a dynamic music program including the Avanim Rock Band and several choirs, commissioned the Armon Bizman new Shabbat music service, and a wealth of other new programming.
 His weekly radio show, The Too Jewish Radio Show with Rabbi Sam Cohon and Friends has been on the air since 2002, and is broadcast Sunday mornings in Tucson at 9 AM on KVOI 1030 AM, on KAPR 930 AM in Douglas, Bisbee, and Sierra Vista, and on KJAA 1240 AM in Globe, and is podcast on iTunes, and covers and highlights a wide variety of important Jewish and general issues.